 Koko Craters, a series of underwater craters formed when Koko Head erupted, is a great place for certified divers and beginners!
 It has a maximum depth of 40 feet and is a cleaning station for the Hawaiian green sea turtle.
 Some say it’s the turtle capital of the world!
 Captain Chris calls this shallow reef his favorite because all different kinds of species come by, from humpback whales to the endangered Hawaiian monk seals.
 He says, “There’s nothing like showing a first time diver a whale, dolphin or a monk seal!”
-Excellent beginner to novice scuba diving site, 30′-40′ sand bottom with several craters.
-Several resident green sea turtles rest here.
-Schools of soldierfish and friendly, large puffers.
+This is an excellent beginner to novice scuba diving site with 30 to 40 foot sand bottom and several craters.
+Hawaiian green sea turtles rest here while schools of soldierfish and friendly, large puffers swim around.

 Anglers Reef is the home of Octopus heaven and spotted eagle rays.
 Frogfish are often found here, too.
 This dive site has a max depth of 40 feet.
 Anglers is a straight ledge that runs as far as a tank lasts.
 Frogfish are often found here, but our favorite creatures to see are the many octopus that live around this reef.

 Hawaii loa Ridge is a gem in good conditions, as this dive site often has low visibility.
 When waters are crystal clear, it’s absolutely amazing.
 This reef is also a series of large craters a bit bigger than those at Koko Craters.
 Tons of fish live here, as well as the occasional white tip reef shark!
 This is an awesome dive, which can be visited by novice and experienced divers.

 This dive site is for more intermediate to advanced divers, with a depth of 45 to 55 feet.
 The unusual Spitting Caves site is a wall dive with corals and several different types of vibrant butterfly fish.

 This is one of Capt Adams favorite spots.
 Max depth is forty feet.
 Pawa’a is one large crater with a ledge that heads towards Koko Craters.
 They are similar sites in many ways.
 We have a dense amount of fish and turtles in a small area.
 This is great for beginners because we do not have to travel far to see what this beautiful dive site has to offer!